 Culinary Uses

-American persimmons are often used in baked goods such as cakes and pies, as well as in jams and jellies.
-They can also be eaten fresh or dried, and are sometimes used in salads or as a topping for yogurt.
+People like to put American persimmons in cakes and pies, as well as jams and jellies.
+You can also eat them just as they are, dry them out, put them in salads, or use them as a topping for yogurt.

 Japanese Persimmons